 Ultimately, plaintiffs’ lawyers sue because of one of two things in dispute: liability or damages.
 If you are regularly filing lawsuits where both liability and damages are significant issues, you will be putting your resume out there soon.
 Because your firm is going under.

 If the trial is ultimately about damages, the likelihood is that some element of the defense is that there is a chasm between the plaintiff’s claim of the pain and consequence of the accident and reality.
-If liability is clear and there is no claim of a preexisting injury, this is pretty much the only defense to the case.
+If liability is clear and there is no claim of a preexisting injury, this is the only defense to the case.
 Rarely are both lawyers telling the jury, “Hey, we all agree on the injury and the impact on the Plaintiff, we just need to know what the value of these injuries is.”

 In Polarizing the Case, Friedman argues that personal injury lawyers should give each witness a choice: either the plaintiff is lying or the plaintiff is telling the truth.
 Witnesses are just like the defense lawyer: no one wants to go out on a limb and call the plaintiff a liar directly.
-If you peel the onion a little bit, the witness has to do either one of two things: (1) commit to a position, or (2) expose their evasive answers for the gamesmanship that it is.
+If you peel the onion a bit, the witness has to do one of two things: (1) commit to a position, or (2) expose their evasive answers for the gamesmanship that it is.

 This is a great book.
 You should send this blog post to your plaintiffs’ lawyer friends.
 Because more plaintiffs’ lawyers need to read this book.
 You can buy a copy by clicking on the link to Polarizing the Case in the first paragraph (I took the link down, it was broken).
 I’ll warn you: it is expensive.
 But it is worth the investment.
-(By the way, it is important to note: I don’t know Rich Friedman and could not pick him out of a lineup.)
+(It is important to note: I don’t know Rich Friedman and could not pick him out of a lineup.)